 The list of faculty eligible for tenure is generated by the Associate Provost for Faculty Affairs and is sent to the MCG Dean.
 The Dean distributes the list of candidates to the appropriate departments.
 The Department Chair/designee informs the faculty member.
 The faculty member makes the decision to pursue tenure.
 The faculty member has the right and is encouraged to discuss the decision with their Chairperson or designee before making a decision to submit a portfolio for consideration.
-Appeal of the formal decision may be made by the candidate at each level of the process.
+Appeal of the formal decision may be made by the candidate after receiving the Provost's formal decision.